 Step 3: To finish off, the straw was then simply stuck into the hole in the middle of the spool.

-I love this mini circus diorama on mantle and really had fun making it.
-I now want to make some more mini scenes out of other illustrations on the site.
-I fancy making a Japanese themed scene or even an underwater scene.
+I love this mini circus diorama on the mantle and enjoyed making it.
+I now want to make more mini-scenes out of other illustrations on the site.
+I fancy making a Japanese-themed scene or even an underwater scene.

 Also, check out how you could make a circus-themed shadow box idea in the style of Joseph Cornell.